You feed your dog a nutritious food full of everything they need to grow and be healthy, so why do they insist on eating grass?

 How can I get my dog to stop eating grass?

 If your dog’s grass eating is starting to concern you, there are some things you can try to help curb the habit.
 As previously mentioned, your dog may have a nutritional deficiency that is causing their upset stomach, so making adjustments to their food or eating habits can make an impact on your pet's behavior over time.
-Make sure to ask your vet what would be a good food to feed to ensure you do not make their digestion problems worse.
+Make sure to ask your veterinarian what would be a good food to feed to ensure you do not make their digestion problems worse.
 Please note that you should transition your pet's food gradually over time.

 Overall, grass eating shouldn’t be a major cause for concern, but there are things you can do to make it less of an issue for your pet (as well as the lawn).
-If you ever feel like the habit is becoming a concern, contact your vet for a professional recommendation.
+If you ever feel like the habit is becoming a concern, contact your veterinarian for a professional recommendation.